Debbie Horsfield: Television career

 2007: Six-part BBC One serial True Dare Kiss.

 2009: All the Small Things (2009), BBC One, follows the trials and tribulations of a northern church choir.

 She has adapted the first seven novels of Winston Graham's Poldark cycle for the BBC's Poldark series.
 Eight episodes were broadcast on BBC One in early 2015, 10 more episodes in autumn 2016, and a further three series based on the later books were broadcast annually from 2017 to 2019.

 In 2018, the BBC broadcast a six-part series, Age Before Beauty, which had been written and co-produced by Horsfield.

+2024: Sanctuary: A Witch's Tale, written and created by Horsfield, is broadcast by AMC+ Sundance Now.

 Horsfield has twice won BAFTA Best Drama Series award nominations, for The Riff Raff Element in 1994 and for Cutting It in 2003.